 These parathas are very fulfilling and keep you energised for a long time, making it a great option for sehri or breakfast.
-They pair really well with a spinach raita.
+Semi-cook and freeze in bulk to enjoy later.

 Why spelt flour?(Dinkelmehl)

 Spelt is an ancient grain, coming form the same family as wheat, rye and barley.
 Spelt has a lower glycemic index as compared to wheat which results in slower release of energy into the body.
 This keeps you fulfilled for a longer time, making it a great option for sehri/suhoor (meal before fasting).

 The high soluble fibre content in whole grain spelt flour facilitates digestion, and is much easier on the stomach.
 People who have sensitivity for wheat can digest spelt much more easily.
 Compared to wheat flour, spelt flour is also richer in many nutrients, such as protein and minerals.

 Spelt flour is easily available in Germany by the name Dinkelmehl.
 You can find it at most of the grocery stores.
 I like to use Bio Vollkorn-Dinkelmehl or Dinkelmehl-Vollkorn for my recipes.

 - Knead a soft dough.
 A soft dough makes soft parathas which will not dry up while freezing

 - Partially cook the parathas before putting them into the freezer.
 They will get cooked while being reheated in the pan and will taste just like freshly made.